Photo credit: Morgan Légaré

 BIOGRAPHY

-Julie Robert is the recipient of multiple awards and is currently pursuing a Master’s in Sculpture and Ceramics at Concordia University under the supervision of Nadia Myre, supported by two merit scholarships.
-Her work has been exhibited at Fonderie Darling, Art Mûr, CIRCA, and Articule, and is included in numerous public and private collections.
+Recipient of multiple distinctions, Julie Robert is pursuing a Master’s in Sculpture and Ceramics at Concordia University under the supervision of Kelly Jazvac, supported by two merit-based scholarships.
 She won a public art competition commemorating Canada’s most significant railway tragedy, unanimously selected by a jury chaired by Danièle Archambault, former Director of Collections at the Montreal Museum of Fine Arts.
-She also contributed to a temporary work for the REM and was a finalist in a public art competition in Candiac, where she was commissioned to adapt her proposal for the entrance of the linear park.
+She also contributed to a temporary work for the Réseau Express Métropolitain and was a finalist in a public art competition in Candiac, where she was commissioned to adapt her proposal for the entrance of the linear park.
+Her work has been presented at Fonderie Darling, Art Mûr, CIRCA, and Articule, and is included in public and private collections.
+Her practice investigates adaptation as an embodied experience, shaped by movement, constraint, and encounter.
+She explores the points of contact between bodies, spaces, and structures, where relationships emerge, shift, and persist over time, leaving traces that are both perceptible and tangible.
+Rather than representing connection, her work generates the conditions in which it is experienced.